 Toggle between UTC time and your default time zone.

-If notifications are activated for a dashboard, an event is created in the event stream.
-This event provides information on text changes, widget changes, dashboard cloning, and dashboard deletion along with the name of the user performing the action.
+If notifications are activated for a dashboard, an event is created in the Events Explorer.
+This event provides information on text changes, widget changes, dashboard cloning, and dashboard deletion, along with the name of the user performing the action.

 Additionally, individual users who activate the notification receive an email alert.
 Any user in the organization, regardless of administrative privileges, can sign up to receive change notifications for a dashboard.

-Change events for dashboards with notifications enabled are seen in the event stream by searching:
+Change events for dashboards with notifications enabled are seen in the event explorer by searching:

 To limit the search to a specific dashboard, include the dashboard’s name in the search.

-If you used the deprecated “read only” check box, the access control list is pre-populated with a list of Admin roles with the “Privileged Access” permission.
+If the dashboard was created with the deprecated “read only” setting, the access control list pre-populates with a list of roles that have the Access Management (

 Use this option to copy the entire dashboard to a new dashboard.
 You are prompted to name the clone.